 Most people who live debt-free understand that getting out of debt is no quick thing.

-Finding ways to embrace frugality, and enjoy the free things in life while you’re paying back debt will help you get through the harder times (there will be many).
+Finding ways to embrace frugality and enjoy the free things in life while you’re paying back debt will help you get through the harder times (there will be many).

 10. Celebrate the milestones

-You’ve come a long way, baby!
-Celebrate the crap out of your achievements.
-Whether it’s getting your debt down to five figures, or eliminating one payment altogether.
+Whether it’s getting your debt down to five figures or eliminating one payment altogether.

 Related: